 - Property distribution: Instead of cash payments as support, one spouse can decide to give full ownership of the property to the other in lieu of support.

-What Determines Eligibility?
+What Determines Eligibility for Alimony?

-As with child custody, spousal support is often a disputed issue in divorce.
-The thought of divorcing a spouse but continuing to pay for his or her lifestyle is often an unpleasant scenario.
-Whether you hope to receive spousal support or are looking to mitigate the impact spousal support payments will have on your financial situation after divorce, speak with an experienced Riverside divorce lawyer.
+As with child custody, spousal support is often a disputed issue in any divorce.
+Whether you hope to receive spousal support or are looking to mitigate the impact spousal support payments will have on your financial situation after a divorce, speak with an experienced Riverside divorce and alimony lawyer.

 Experienced Riverside and San Bernardino Alimony Attorneys Near You

 To start the process of determining your eligibility for alimony, you need to contact an experienced alimony attorney near you as soon as possible.
 The attorneys with Bratton Razo and Lord have worked with couples and families throughout Riverside and San Bernardino Counties since 1989 and are primed to help you resolve your case as effortlessly as possible.
 All our attorneys are members of the Riverside County Bar Association and believe in doing what’s best for you and your family.